genepi/haplocheck/README.md

 ## Getting started
 Haplocheck is a software that uses the mitochondrial phylogeny to detect contamination in mtDNA sequencing studies and whole-genome sequencing studies.
 You can use our [cloud web service](http://mitoverse.i-med.ac.at) or install it locally.
 Haplocheck uses [mutserve](https://github.com/seppinho/mutserve) for variant calling and [haplogrep](https://github.com/seppinho/haplogrep-cmd) for haplogroup classification.

+For simplicity, we use Cloudgene to execute the workflow:

 ## Download and Install

     curl -s install.cloudgene.io | bash